iblis17/bx-python/README.md

 ## Installation

-Just make sure you have Python 2 or 3 and pip:
+Just make sure you have Python 2 or 3 and pip installed:

 ```bash
 $ pip install bx